sluzynsk/aoc2017/README.md

 the value of the list on each redistribution... once I figured that out, easy.

 Day 6 p2: easy again. just run the function one more time.

+Day 7: I'm pretty proud of working this one out without looking anywhere for help.
+Ultimately it was more about remembering how to process text to cut the lines up.

+Day 7 p2: Here, on the other hand, I'm stuck.
+I quit for now and might go back later.
+Ultimately since I'm not getting up at midnight to do these I'm never going to place on the board anyway so fuck it.